Eric-mingjie/network-slimming/README.md

 ```

 ## Results

+The results are fairly close to the original paper, whose results are produced by Torch.
+Note that due to different random seeds, there might be up to ~0.5%/1.5% fluctation on CIFAR-10/100 datasets in different runs, according to our experiences.
 ### CIFAR10
 |  CIFAR10-Vgg  | Baseline |  Sparsity (1e-4) | Prune (70%) | Fine-tune-160(70%) |
 | :---------------: | :------: | :--------------------------: | :-----------------: | :-------------------: |